Chat with us, powered by LiveChat

 It is best to avoid all forms of actions, activity or places that are likely to get you an intervention order.

-Since police checks are a crucial document of assessment in Australia, you should apply for one in a timely manner when needed.
+Since nationally coordinated criminal history checks are a crucial document of assessment in Australia, you should apply for one in a timely manner when needed.
 You will receive it conveniently if you apply via the online portal of Australian National Character Check - ANCC.

 Copyright & Disclaimer